HENDERSONS, Eat Better Live Better VEGETARIAN RESTAURANT

 Sourcing is at the forefront of the kitchen philosophy, with everything made from scratch using local, seasonal ingredients.
-Barrie and his partner Clara have cultivated a small fruit, herb and vegetable garden to the restaurant’s rear, where they are growing as much as possible to sustain the kitchen.
-The launch menu included no less than five varieties of heritage potatoes grown in the garden, to be used in a salad with spring onion, chives, parsley, capers tossed in the house dressing.
+Barrie and his lovely wife Clara have cultivated a small fruit, herb and vegetable garden to the restaurant’s rear, where they are growing as much as possible to sustain the kitchen, also sourcing locally from producers and family.

 The harmonising of old and new is also reflected in the restaurant’s interiors, with many echoes of the Hendersons of old resonating throughout the space.
 The walls have been given a textured feel, and an archway has been created as a nod to the original restaurant.

 Natural, sustainable materials are used throughout with a focus on wood, highlighted by original restaurant tables from the 1970s in the main dining space.
-The aprons worn by front of house staff were designed and made by Barrie’s partner Clara.
+The aprons worn by front of house staff are designed and made by Clara.

 The overall muted colour palate is accented with retro-inspired motifs in yellow, blue and red, displayed in a mural, hand-painted by Edinburgh-based Thomas Paints.

 A wall of dried foliage that featured in the Hendersons of the 1990s was the inspiration for the abundance of dried British wheat, barley, broom, hops and birch leaves that adorn the walls, ceilings and tables, carefully arranged by Scottish floral designers Gloam.
 The entire design project was overseen by Edinburgh-based firm Four-By-Two.

 Open 7 days from noon onwards (check their website), Hendersons is welcoming customers for coffee and cake, drinks and lights, lunch and dinner.